practice area bg MOBILE practice area bg scaled

 Police reports, dashcam footage, traffic camera recordings, and eyewitness statements are often essential.
 Vehicle damage patterns and accident reconstruction can also reveal how a crash occurred, even under adverse weather conditions.

 Florida’s comparative negligence rules mean fault percentages matter.
-Insurance companies may attempt to assign partial blame to injured drivers to reduce compensation, making the development of thorough evidence essential.
+Insurance companies may attempt to assign partial blame to injured drivers to reduce compensation, making it essential to develop thorough evidence.

 Injuries Commonly Seen in Storm-Related Accidents

-Storm-season crashes often result in more severe injuries due to higher impact forces and multi-vehicle involvement.
+Storm-season crashes often result in more severe injuries due to higher-impact forces and multi-vehicle collisions.
 Common injuries include traumatic brain injuries, spinal cord damage, broken bones, internal injuries, and soft tissue trauma.

 Wet roads and reduced visibility increase the likelihood of high-speed impacts and rollovers.
-In flooding situations, occupants may also sustain injuries from water exposure or delayed rescue.
+In flood situations, occupants may also sustain injuries from exposure to water or from delayed rescue.
 Medical documentation plays a crucial role in insurance claims, particularly when insurers dispute the severity or cause of injuries.

 Property Damage Complications During Storm Season